-When given the Fourier coefficients of an $n$-dimensional function, it is trivial to obtain the function values on a regular grid in real space, in (almost) linear time; this is achieved using the Fast Fourier Transform, potentially after zero-padding the Fourier coefficients to increase grid resolution.
-If the function values are however required at irregularly spaced positions, this is not possible, and naive calculation of the Fourier series at each point is typically prohibitively slow in practice.
-One mathematically correct approach is to perform an FFT to a regular grid, and then convolve these points with a $\mathrm{sinc}$ kernel centred on the desired locations (`$\mathrm{sinc}$'-interpolation).
-This is just as prohibitive, but approximate solutions can be found by choosing an alternative, more suitable convolution kernel.
-In particular, one will choose a kernel with compact support, and then \begin{itemize} \item divide the Fourier coefficients of the function by the Fourier coefficients of the kernel (deconvolution step), \item zero-pad the Fourier coefficients, increasing the size of each dimension by a factor of roughly 1.2 to 2, \item perform an FFT of the resulting array, \item for each irregularly spaced point, perform a sum over its neighborhood weighted by the kernel function (convolution step). \end{itemize} Depending on the chosen kernel shape, zero-padding factor and kernel support it is possible to achieve accuracies close to machine precision; tuning the algorithm for higher tolerances is also possible and will improve the run time considerably.
+Depending on the chosen kernel shape, zero-padding factor, and kernel support, it is possible to achieve accuracies close to machine precision; tuning the algorithm for higher tolerances is also possible and will improve the run time considerably.
 Good kernels compromise between the conflicting properties of being fast to evaluate and having small support and a quickly decaying Fourier transform.
-We use variations of the kernel proposed in \cite{Barnett_2019} as discussed in \cite{arras-etal-2021}.
+We used the variations of the kernel proposed in \cite{Barnett_2019}, as discussed in \cite{arras-etal-2021}.

-Since all steps mentioned above are linear operations, the adjoint of the described NUFFT is obtained by executing the adjoint steps in reverse order, which is the nonuniform-to-uniform, or Type 1 NUFFT.
+Because all steps mentioned above are linear operations, the adjoint of the described NUFFT is obtained by executing the adjoint steps in reverse order, which is the nonuniform-to-uniform, or type 1, NUFFT.

 Finally, for CMB-lensing applications, the unlensed angles $\hn'$ can easily be gained from the representation